The sun’s rays can take a toll on your skin, and in the short-term, that can mean contending with a scorching sunburn.

 - Topical medications.
 Certain medications such as a topical retinoid medication (like tretinoin) can be prescribed to even out your skin tone and address roughness and fine lines that result from photoaging.

 - Cryotherapy.
-Liquid nitrogen is sometimes used to freeze noncancerous age spots or actinic keratoses.
-After a few days, the spots become dark and shed off.
+Liquid nitrogen is sometimes used to freeze noncancerous age spots or actinic keratoses, and after a few days, the spots become dark and shed off.

 How can you prevent photodamage?